+Name of AMO:

+EASA Certificate Number: FAA Certificate Number:

+Aviation Authority with Oversight Re esponsibility:

+Country:

+Number of Employees:

+Date of Audit:

-Name of AMO: EASA Certificate Number: FAA Certificate Number: Aviati on Authority with Oversight Res sponsibility: Count ry: Numb er of Employees: Date o f Audit: AA uses this form when conducti .
-The SIS Team shall complete t ing a SIS inspection of an FAA-certif icated AMO located in that on-site audits have been peing 24 months. (list date of last Enter date of last audit: line sta describ eport applies to the organization ations covered under the EASA be all findings in Part 2, Finding iance Status, if applicable.
-Comp liance with Special Conditions s and MAG Requirements rating is necessary for maintain foreign-registered aeronautical monstrate that the FAA repair stationing or altering U.Sregistered aerol products operated under the proviseords at the AMO reflect that work nautical products or ions of 14 CFR.
-Yes No 2. of maintenance functions, approved occurrence for the performance of i Yes No Not Applicable 3. = en conformation certifying all invol s have been trained in the transporta O standards? ± • Yes No Not Applicable
+The FAA uses this form when conducting a SIS inspection of an FAA-certificated AMO located in the EU.
+The SIS Team shall complete this report in its entirety.

+that on-site audits have been performed by the AA during the ing 24 months. (list date of last audit) Enter date of last audit: line sta describ port applies to the organization, additional fixed locations, and tions covered under the EASA approval certificate.
+Please be all findings in Part 2, Findings/FAA Special Conditions iance Status, if applicable.
+Comp liance with Special Conditions and MAG Requirements 1.
+Does the AMO continue to demonstrate that the FAA repair stat rating is necessary for maintaining or altering U.Sregistered are foreign-registered aeronautical products operated under the prov (Example: Do maintenance records at the AMO reflect that work these products?) ronautical products or visions of 14 CFR.
+Yes No 2.
+Does the AMO maintain a list of maintenance functions, approv Authority, to be contracted/subcontracted for the performance of civil aeronautical products?
+2 Yes No Not Applicable 3.
+Does the AMO provided written conformation certifying all inv contractors, and subcontractors have been trained in the transpor goods in accordance with ICAO standards?
+1 0 Yes No Not Applicable

 4. Does the AMO's FAA Supplement address the required information contained in the MAG?
-Yes No 5.
-Is the FAA Supplement that obligates the maintenance organization to comply with the MAG signed and dated by the current Accountable Manager?
-Yes No 6.
-Has the current revision to the supplement been approved by the Aviation Authority?
+Yes No Is the FAA Supplement that obligates the maintenance organization to comply with the MAG signed and dated by the current Accountable Manager?
+Yes No Has the current revision to the supplement been approved by the Aviation Authority?
 Yes No 7.
 Are EASA and the FAA allowed access to the AMO to inspect for continued compliance with 14 CFR part 145 Special Conditions?
-Yes No that the AMO's supplement to the MOE contains the following statement and procedures at the AMO is complying with those procedures: 8.
+Yes No - that the AMO's supplement to the MOE contains the following statement and lures and that the AMO is complying with those procedures: 8.
 A summary of the AMO's quality system that also covers the FAA Special Conditions.
 Yes No 9.
 Procedures for approval for release or return to service that satisfy the requirements of 14 CFR part 43 for aircraft and use of EASA Form 1 for components.
 This includes the information required by 14 CFR §§ 43.9 and 43.11 and all information required to be made or kept by the owner or operator in English as appropriate.
-Yes No 10.
-Procedures for reporting to the FAA failures, malfunctions, or defects, and Suspected Unapproved Parts (SUP) discovered, or intended to be installed, on U.S. aeronautical products.
-Yes No 11.
-Procedures to notify the FAA regarding any changes to line stations that maintain U.Sregistered aircraft.
-Yes No Not Applicable 12.
+Yes No Procedures for reporting to the FAA failures, malfunctions, or defects, and Suspected Unapproved Parts (SUP) discovered, or intended to be installed, on U.S. aeronautical products.
+Yes No Procedures to notify the FAA regarding any changes to line stations that maintain U.Sregistered aircraft.
+Yes No Not Applicable .
 Procedures to qualify and monitor additional fixed locations within the EU Member States.
-Yes No Not Applicable 13.
-Procedures in place to verify that all maintenance functions contracted/subcontracted include provisions for a non-FAA-certificated source to return the Article to the AMO for final inspection/testing and approval for release or return to service.
+Yes No Not Applicable 13 Procedures in place to verify that all maintenance functions contracted/subcontracted include provisions for a non-FAA-certificated source to return the Article to the AMO for final inspection/testing and approval for release or return to service.
 Yes No Not Applicable